-Central Christian College of Kansas will provide certain health coverage benefits for those employees who retire from the institution and meet the following qualifications:
+- 2323 Central Christian College of Kansas will provide certain health coverage benefits for those employees 2324 who retire from the institution and meet the following qualifications:

 - Be 65 years old at retirement

 - Served the College full-time for at least 15 years (3/4 time qualifies as a fullyear)

 - Enrolled in Medicare

 - Not working full-time

-As a retiree, Central will pay (reimburse) the monthly premium for a Medicare Supplemental Plan.
-Premiums will increase as retiree gets older and Central will continue to match premium increases until retiree reaches age 70-after that Central will no longer increase monthly contributions and retiree will be responsible for remaining cost increases.
-If retirement occurs before age 65, the retiree can apply for COBRA under the current health insurance plan for up to eighteen months.

-If the retiree chooses a BlueCross BlueShield plan the college may pay Blue Cross Blue Shield directly.

-If an employee remains full-time after 65 (and are therefore benefits eligible) they can stay on our group health insurance, enroll in Medicare, or both.
+- 2329 As a retiree, Central will pay (reimburse) the monthly premium for a Medicare Supplemental Plan. - 2330 Premiums will increase as retiree gets older and Central will continue to match premium increases until - retiree reaches age 70-after that Central will no longer increase monthly contributions and retiree will - 2332 be responsible for remaining cost increases. - 2333 If the retiree chooses a BlueCross BlueShield plan the college may pay Blue Cross Blue Shield directly. - 2334 If an employee remains full-time after 65 (and are therefore benefits eligible) they can stay on our group - 2335 health insurance, enroll in Medicare, or both.

-6.2 FAMILY AND MEDICAL LEAVE ACT (FMLA) POLICY
+2336 6.2 FAMILY AND MEDICAL LEAVE ACT (FMLA) POLICY

-Central Christian College complies with the Family and Medical Leave Act (FMLA) and will grant up to 12 weeks of leave during a 12-month period to eligible employees (or up to 26 weeks of military caregiver leave).

-The purpose of this policy is to provide employees with a general description of their FMLA rights.
-In the event of any conflict between this policy and the applicable law, employees will be afforded all rights required by law.
-If you have any questions, concerns or disputes with this policy, please contact Human Resources.
+- 2337 Central Christian College complies with the Family and Medical Leave Act (FMLA) and will grant up to 12 - 2338 weeks of leave during a 12-month period to eligible employees (or up to 26 weeks of military caregiver - 2339 leave). - The purpose of this policy is to provide employees with a general description of their FMLA rights.
+In the - event of any conflict between this policy and the applicable law, employees will be afforded all rights - required by law.
+If you have any questions, concerns or disputes with this policy, please contact Human - 2343 Resources.

-6.2.1 Eligibility
+2344 6.2.1 Eligibility